ThomasLeconte/dumb0/README.md

 ### Data persistence

-The embedded SQLite database (datasources, query history, saved queries, settings) and the encryption key protecting your datasource passwords live in `/srv/dumb0/data` inside the container.
+The embedded SQLite database (datasources, query history, saved queries, settings) live in `/srv/dumb0/data` inside the container.

 The commands above mount a **named Docker volume** (`dumb0-data`), so your data survives container recreation and image upgrades.
 Deleting the volume (`docker volume rm dumb0-data`) wipes the data.